golang/proposal/design/29934-error-values.md

 behavior.
 ```
 // As finds the first error in err's chain that matches the type to which target
-// points, and if so, sets the target to its value and and returns true.
+// points, and if so, sets the target to its value and returns true.
 An error
-// matches a type if it is of the same type, or if it has a method As(interface{}) bool
+// matches a type if it is assignable to the target type, or if it has a method
-// such that As(target) returns true.
-As will panic if target is nil or not a pointer.
+// As(interface{}) bool such that As(target) returns true.
+As will panic if target
+// is nil or not a pointer.
 //
 // The As method should set the target to its value and return true if err
 // matches the type to which target points.